adjust/cocos2dx_sdk/doc/android/eclipse.md

 **Please, pay attention to this chapter and implement session tracking properly in your app**.

-To provide proper session tracking it is required to call certain Adjust methods every time app goes to background or comes to foreground.
-Otherwise the SDK might miss a session start or session end.
-In order to do so you should follow these steps:
+To provide proper session tracking, it is necessary to call certain Adjust methods every time the app moves to the background or comes to foreground.
+Otherwise, the SDK might miss a session start or end.
+In order to set this up, follow these steps:

 1. Open the app delegate file.
 2. Add call to `onResume` method in `applicationWillEnterForeground` method.